arsduo/koala/readme.md

 The response of most requests is the JSON data returned from the Facebook servers as a Hash.

-When retrieving data that returns an array of results (for example, when calling GraphAPI#get_connections or GraphAPI#search) a GraphCollection object (a sub-class of Array) will be returned, which contains added methods for getting the next and previous page of results:
+When retrieving data that returns an array of results (for example, when calling API#get_connections or API#search) a GraphCollection object will be returned, which makes it easy to page through the results:

     # Returns the feed items for the currently logged-in user as a GraphCollection
     feed = @graph.get_connections("me", "feed")

-    # GraphCollection is a sub-class of Array, so you can use it as a usual Array
+    feed.each {|f| do_something_with_item(f) } # it's a subclass of Array
-    first_entry = feed[0]
-    last_entry = feed.last

-    # Returns the next page of results (also as a GraphCollection)
     next_feed = feed.next_page

-    # Returns an array describing the URL for the next page: [path, arguments]
+    # You can also get an array describing the URL for the next page: [path, arguments]
-    # This is useful for paging across multiple requests
+    # This is useful for storing page state across multiple browser requests
-    next_path, next_args = feed.next_page_params
+    next_page_params = feed.next_page_params

-    # You can use those params to easily get the next (or previous) page
-    page = @graph.get_page(feed.next_page_params)
+    page = @graph.get_page(next_page_params)

-You can make multiple calls at once using Facebook's batch API:
+You can also make multiple calls at once using Facebook's batch API:

     # Returns an array of results as if they were called non-batch
     @graph.batch do |batch_api|
       batch_api.get_object('me')
-      batch_api.get_object('koppel')
+      batch_api.put_wall_post('Making a post in a batch.')
     end

-Check out the wiki for more examples.
+Check out the wiki for more details and examples.

 The REST API
 -----
 Where the Graph API and the old REST API overlap, you should choose the Graph API.
 Unfortunately, that overlap is far from complete, and there are many important API calls that can't yet be done via the Graph.

-Koala now supports the old-school REST API using OAuth access tokens; to use this, instantiate your class using the RestAPI class:
+Fortunately, Koala supports the REST API using the very same interface; to use this, instantiate an API:

   	@rest = Koala::Facebook::API.new(oauth_access_token)
   	@rest.fql_query(my_fql_query) # convenience method
   	@rest.fql_multiquery(fql_query_hash) # convenience method
   	@rest.rest_call("stream.publish", arguments_hash) # generic version

-We reserve the right to expand the built-in REST API coverage to additional convenience methods in the future, depending on how fast Facebook moves to fill in the gaps.

-(If you want the power of both APIs in the palm of your hand, try out the GraphAndRestAPI class.)
+Of course, you can use the Graph API methods on the same object -- the power of two APIs right in the palm of your hand.

+    @api = Koala::Facebook::API.new(oauth_access_token)
+    fql = @api.fql_query(my_fql_query)
+    @api.put_wall_post(process_result(fql))

 OAuth
 -----